-Obviously the structures are value types and when passed as parameters to a method their fields are copied (just like int parameters) and when changed inside the method, the change affects only the copy, not the original.
+Obviously, the structures are value types and when passed as parameters to a method their fields are copied (just like int parameters) and when changed inside the method, the change affects only the copy, not the original.
 This can be illustrated by the next few figures.

 First, the point variable is created which holds a value of (3, -2):